PostgreSQL Performance Tuning: Optimize Your Database Server

 • the pg_stat_statements module and extension.

-The log_min_duration_statement parameter is a time setting (granularity milliseconds) that indicates how long a query must run before it is sent to the log file.
+The log_min_duration_statement parameter is a time setting (granularity milliseconds) that indicates how long a query must run before sending it to the log file.
 To get all the queries, set this to 0, but be warned: this can cause quite a lot of I/O!

-Generally, this is set to ‘1s’ (one second), and then all the queries are optimized as described below.
-Then, it is gradually lowered and the process repeated until a reasonable threshold is reached and then kept there for ongoing optimization.
-What constitutes a reasonable threshold is entirely dependent on your workload and cannot be defined in a generic document such as this one.
+Generally, this is set to 1s (one second), and all the queries are optimized as described below.
+Then, it is gradually lowered, and the process is repeated until a reasonable threshold is reached, and then kept there for ongoing optimization.
+What constitutes a reasonable threshold is dependent on your workload.

-This is a good technique for finding slow queries, but it isn’t the best.
-Imagine you have a query that takes 1min to execute and is run every ten minutes.
-Now you have a query that takes 20ms to execute but is run twenty times per second.
+This technique is good for finding slow queries, but it isn’t the best.
+Imagine a query that takes 1 min to execute and runs every 10 minutes.
+Now, you have a query that takes 20ms to execute but runs 20 times per second.
 Which one is more important to optimize?
-Normalized to ten minutes, the first query takes one minute of your server’s time, and the second takes four minutes total time.
-So the second is more important than the first, but it will likely fly under your log_min_duration_statement radar.
+Normalized to 10 minutes, the first query takes one minute of your server’s time, and the second takes four minutes.
+So, the second is more important than the first, but it will likely fly under your log_min_duration_statement radar.

 Enter the pg_stat_statements module.
-One downside of this one is it needs to be set in shared_preload_libraries, which requires a restart of the server.
-Fortunately, its overhead is so low and the rewards so high that we recommend always having it installed in production.
+One of its downsides is that it needs to be set in shared_preload_libraries, which requires a server restart.
+Fortunately, its overhead is so low, and the rewards so high, that we recommend always installing it in production.

 Two queries are considered the “same” if their normalized internal structures after parsing are the same.
 So SELECT * FROM t WHERE pk = 42; is the “same” query as SeLeCt * FrOm T wHeRe Pk=56; despite the value of pk being different.

 A word about security.
-The module collects statistics from all queries to the server, regardless of which combination of user/database they were run against.
-The extension can be installed in any database, even multiple databases if desired.
-By default, any user can select from the view, but they are limited to only their queries (the same as with the pg_stat_activity view).
-Superusers and users granted to the pg_read_all_stats or pg_monitor roles can see all of the contents.
+The module collects statistics from all queries to the server, regardless of which combination of users/databases they were run against.
+If desired, the extension can be installed in any database, even multiple databases.
+By default, any user can select from the view but are limited to only their queries (the same as with the pg_stat_activity view).
+Superusers and users granted to the pg_read_all_stats or pg_monitor roles can see all the contents.

-Note: EDB’s PostgreSQL Enterprise Manager (PEM) has an SQL Profiler that can display this very nicely.
+EDB’s PostgreSQL Enterprise Manager (PEM) has an SQL Profiler that can display this nicely.

 Rewriting Queries